Telogen/ASNJ/README.md

 ## What can ASNJ do?

-ASNJ can automatically crawl all online papers' metrics only using the homepage URL of a Springer Nature journal.
+ASNJ can automatically crawl all online papers' metrics of a specific Springer Nature journal only using the homepage URL of it.

 ## Installation
 ```